Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Tea bags can be added directly to a cup and brewed with hot water.

 Simmer a chunk in a crockpot on low overnight for a deeper, darker brew.
 Don't boil chaga — a slow simmer extracts the water-soluble compounds without destroying them.
-You can re-use the same chunks 2-3 times in wrapped and kept in a freeer between bartches.
-One chunks make a full crockpot of tea and leftover tea can be stored in fridge for up to a week and later served hot or cold.
+You can re-use the same chunks 2-3 times if wrapped and kept in the freezer between batches.
+One chunk makes a full crockpot of tea, and leftover tea can be stored in the fridge for up to a week and served hot or cold.

 Earthy, a little like coffee without bitterness.
 Many customers describe it as "like the forest in a cup."
 If you want it sweeter, a touch of honey or maple syrup complements it well.